automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Turiasaurus.md

 # Turiasaurus
-## Description: The largest dinosaur ever to be discovered in Europe.
+## The largest dinosaur ever to be discovered in Europe.